behramkotwal/doc/atlas-api-documentation/faqs/atlas-api-api-search.md

-**Why are critical nodes such as`booking`  `class`and`fare basis`missing from the`segment element schema`?**
+**Why are critical nodes such as `booking`  `class`and `fare basis` missing from the `segment` element schema?**

 Contrary to Global Distribution Systems (GDSs), most LCCs do not provide cabin class and fare basis.
 Hence, these nodes are not mandatory for creating a PNR.
-Please refer to thecabinelement; the booking code information is only available for airlines who provide it to us.
+Please refer to the `cabin` element; the booking code information is only available for airlines who provide it to us.